 Beyond the obvious crowing and egg-laying, there are distinct differences between the sexes in this breed.

-- Feathering: As they mature, roosters develop long, pointed, and often iridescent saddle feathers (on their back, near the tail) and hackle feathers (around their neck).
+Feathering: As they mature, roosters develop long, pointed, and often iridescent saddle feathers (on their back, near the tail) and hackle feathers (around their neck).
 An Ameraucana hen’s feathers in these areas are rounded and duller.
 This is especially vibrant in varieties like the Brown Red or Wheaten.

-- Temperament: A mature Ameraucana hen is generally docile and focused on foraging.
+Temperament: A mature Ameraucana hen is generally docile and focused on foraging.
 An Ameraucana rooster is a vigilant flock protector.
 He’ll watch the skies for predators, find tasty morsels for his hens, and work to keep the peace.
 While generally calm, any rooster’s temperament can vary by individual.

 This hardy nature extends to their overall health, making them a reliable choice for your flock.

-Ameraucana Chicken Lifespan & Health
+Ameraucana Chicken Lifespan and Health

 The good news is that this is a robust and healthy heritage poultry breed with few inherent health problems.
 Their development away from the genetic issues of their ancestors has made them a very resilient bird.